-(dailyRx News) Diet soda can help cut the calories of mixers in cocktails, but can also put a person over the legal limit without them ever knowing it.
-Regular soda and diet soda affect the body differently.
+(dailyRx News) Diet soda can help cut the calories in cocktails, but can also put a person over the legal alcohol limit without them ever knowing it.
+Yes, regular and diet soda do affect the body differently.

-A recent study did multiple tests on a group of 16 adults drinking vodka mixed with either regular or diet soda.
+A recent study did multiple tests on adults drinking vodka mixed with either regular or diet soda.
 The study results showed that diet soda drinkers had higher breath alcohol contents after drinking the same amount of vodka.

 "Try club soda for a non-calorie mixer."